…a passionate and involved player […] who is so adept at painting tonal pictures.

 She is a Yamaha Artist.

-Read about her educational reach and background here.
+Read about her teaching here.

 Watch Now